 University guidelines and advice for using social media as a member of the University of Edinburgh community.

 Guidelines for those using social media in a work context, while representing the University.
 While the University encourages colleagues to engage, collaborate and innovate using social media, it is important to be mindful of the potential impact of your online engagements.
-This page also contains a downloadable guide for students using social media both within and outside of the University context.
+This page also contains a link to the University's Social Media Policy, which applies to all staff.

 Official University guidelines and regulations for the secure use of University of Edinburgh networks and devices, written and curated by the University’s Information Security Division.